terramate-io/terramate-docs/cli/reference/cmdline/script/script-run.md

 # Script Run

 ::: info Note
-This is an upcoming experimental feature that is subject to change in the future.
+This is an experimental feature that might be subject to change in the future.
 To use it now, you must enable the project config option `terramate.config.experiments = ["scripts"]`
 :::